auth0/docs/articles/libraries/auth0-swift/touchid-authentication.md

 ---
 section: libraries
-description: How to implement Touch ID authentication with Lock iOS.
+description: How to implement Touch ID authentication with Auth0.swift.
 ---
-# Lock iOS: Touch ID Authentication
+# Auth0.swift Touch ID Authentication

 Here's the scenario: After user authentication, you want to store the user's credentials and use them as long as they are valid.
 Once they expire, you would want to renew them using the `refreshToken` in order to avoid presenting the Hosted Login Page (HLP) again.
 Rather than doing this automatically you require the user to validate with their fingerprint.